trailmusic/Field/FIELD_RULEBOOK.md

 - **Scale-aware**
   - All pixel values pass through `Layout::dp(px, scaleFactor)`.
+  - `scaleFactor` is computed from the smaller of width/height ratios: `min(getWidth()/baseWidth, getHeight()/baseHeight)` and clamped (current floor: 0.5; ceiling: 2.0).
   - Define rhythm in `Layout` (see `Source/Layout.h`): `PAD`, `GAP`, knob sizes via `Layout::Knob::{S,M,L,XL}`, micro sizes, and breakpoints.
 - **Where layout happens**
   - The editor owns grid/flow; containers arrange their children only (no sibling knowledge).
   - Use `juce::Grid` for rows/columns; don’t manually sprinkle `setBounds` everywhere.
 Use layout tokens to size items prior to `performLayout()`.
 - **Breakpoints**
   - Use `getWidth()` vs `Layout::BP_WIDE` to switch grid templates (e.g., collapse “split pan” when narrow).
+  - Minimum width floor uses `Layout::BP_WIDE` (wide breakpoint) or calculated content minimum, whichever is larger.
+Initial size prefers baseWidth/baseHeight over content min.

+- **Containers (Editor-level)**
+  - `leftContentContainer`: holds panes (top) and both control groups (rows) below.
+All Group 1/2 controls are parented here and use container-local coordinates starting at x=0.
+  - `metersContainer`: sibling at right; meters are children here (no overlap with left content).
+Width is derived from grid metrics; heights are local to the container.
+  - Stacking: panes at the top of the left container, then 4 uniform control rows directly below; no left padding beyond container border.

 ---